geerlingguy/ansible-role-drush/README.md

     drush_keep_updated: no
     drush_force_update: no

+Add the hostkey for github.com if not already added.

+    drush_accept_hostkey: no

 Whether to keep Drush up-to-date with the latest revision of the branch specified by `drush_version`, and whether to force the update (e.g. overwrite local modifications to the drush repository).